ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 - **event-service**

   - Run the command below to start the **Unit Tests**
-    > **Note:** `Testcontainers` will start automatically `Cassandra` Docker container before some tests begin and will shut it down when the tests finish.
+    > **Note**: `Testcontainers` will start automatically `Cassandra` Docker container before some tests begin and will shut it down when the tests finish.
     ```
     ./mvnw clean test --projects event-service
     ```